cournape/asynwinrm/README.md

 Python 3.5+ library implementing the WinRM protocol on top of asyncio.

-The original repository can be found [here](https://github.com/cournape/aio-winrm) I've opend a [pull request](https://github.com/cournape/aio-winrm/pull/2) but the original author is probably busy The sync api might need some love, but I'd recommend using [pyWinRm](https://github.com/diyan/pywinrm) in stead
+The original repository can be found [here](https://github.com/cournape/aio-winrm).
+I've opend a [pull request](https://github.com/cournape/aio-winrm/pull/2) but the original author is probably busy.
+The sync api might need some love, but I'd recommend using [pyWinRm](https://github.com/diyan/pywinrm) in stead.

 ## New in this fork:
  - SSL support